 Athens.
 March 2009.
-Overlooking the Acropolis, on a parcel of land just five minutes from the center, Albanian Roma families, living in filthy conditions since 2006, have made their houses out of planks and pieces of wood.
+Overlooking the Acropolis, on a parcel of land just five minutes from the city center, Albanian Roma families living since 2006 in filthy conditions, have made their houses out of planks and pieces of wood.
 There is no water, no electricity, no sewage network.
 The smell of plastic from burning wires covers the air.

 This is the Votanikos settlement at Orfeos street.
 Forgotten for years, but yet remembered, as this piece of land the Albanian Roma families are sitting on, is private.
 Promoters and residents put pressure on the government to urge their removal from the area, as importants constructions plans are on the way.
 The law though is pretty clear: a removal without any suitable relocation is illegal.

 A suitable relocation was never to be found and three years later, on the evening of the 14th of August 2012, day of the year when 99.9% of the athenian population is out of town, an intense smell of burning garbage together with toxic pollutants spread throughout the city of Athens.